Why A Family Spirituality?

 If you have some material wealth:

 There are some simple practices, outside of prayer and worship, that can mean a lot in helping your children learn the faith.
 One is to start them into the practice of serving others at an early age.
 The best way to begin is for them to see you at work with those in need.
-While not all such situations are suited to children, if it can be safely done, from the start they should see you serving as part of your life.
+While not all such situations are suited to children, if it can be safely done, from the start they should actually see you serving as part of your life.
 (That of course assumes that such service is a part of your life...).
 As they get older, you can have them take part as they become able.
-The children also need to see this in more than just in general terms of helping a body in a crowd or part of some category of people labeled 'oppressed'.
+The children also need to see this in more than just in general terms of helping a body in a crowd or part of some category of people labeled 'needy' or 'oppressed'.
 They need to put faces on it.
 Some Southern US churches used to nudge their children between 9 and 12 years old into responsibility for someone elderly or ill who could use the help.
 It would start with an errand, then become a growing list of chores, until it took up a significant part of their time.
-By doing service this way, they learn to serve as Jesus did, for the small picture, the big picture, and everything in between.
+By doing service this way, they learned to serve as Jesus did, for the small picture, the big picture, and everything in between.

 back to top